MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxdoc-get-senderfax-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the SenderFax property of a FaxDoc object.
-The SenderFax property is a null-terminated string that contains the fax number of the sender of the outbound fax transmission.' ms.assetid: 'e2d9bbbe-6878-4546-a2b9-be776dc18897'
+Description: Sets or retrieves the SenderFax property of a FaxDoc object.
+The SenderFax property is a null-terminated string that contains the fax number of the sender of the outbound fax transmission. ms.assetid: e2d9bbbe-6878-4546-a2b9-be776dc18897
-title: 'FaxDoc.SenderFax property'
+title: FaxDoc.SenderFax property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDoc.SenderFax property